lorniu/go-translate/README.md

 ## Usage

-The core command is `go-translate`, and there is a extended command `go-translate-popup`.
+The core command is `go-translate`, and there are several extended commands such as `go-translate-popup`.

-You can choose to bind them. such as:
+You can bind keys for them. such as:
 ```elisp
 (global-set-key "\C-ct" 'go-translate)
 (global-set-key "\C-cT" 'go-translate-popup)